-The Civil War Diary of Julius Lafayette Dowda
+The Civil War Diary of Julius Lafayette Dowda Commencement of My Soldiery, May the 10th 1862

 Third Georgia Cavalry